warehouse-web/warehouse/src/pages/events/2020-01-30-launch-monument-issue-1-rozema-teunissen.md

       keeping with the designer to whom the issue is dedicated.
-A conversation between Mary-Lou and Rozema/Teunissen has been supplemented with quotes and texts from articles from the archive and a new long-read, written by fashion researcher Renée van der Hoek.
+A conversation between Mary-Lou and Rozema/Teunissen has been supplemented with quotes and texts from articles from the archive and a new long-read, written by fashion researcher Renee van der Hoek.
 The items from the archive have been photographed by Barrie Hullegie.\

       \